How to increase employee engagement

-At last, the final element that contributes to work engagement is purpose, one of the most powerful.
+At last, the final element that contributes to work engagement is purpose, it is one of the most powerful.
 Pink describes purpose as the desire to do things in service of something larger than ourselves.
 People intrinsically want to do things that matter, to contribute.

 In that sense, feeling that you can make a difference is more important than profit maximization.

-According to Forbes, employees that have purpose at work are more likely to grow within the organization, to recommend the company, to stay longer, and to have strong relationships with their peers.
+According to Forbes, employees that have a purpose at work are more likely to grow within the organization, to recommend the company, to stay longer, and to have strong relationships with their peers.

 Tap My Back and employee engagement

 A key factor for autonomy is trust.
-With Tap My Back, you can create trusting relationships between employees by establishing a real-time feedback and recognition culture.
+With Tap My Back, you can create trusting relationships between employees by establishing real-time feedback and recognition culture.
 Consequently, trustworthy relations enables accountability and work autonomy.

 Personal achievement is highly valued by employees since it contributes to their inner drive.
 Having real-time feedback from managers and colleagues can trigger this because it accelerates personal growth.
 This is a plus when working with Tap My Back as it provides personal analytics that helps tracking new personal development opportunities.